Search

 • Turn off the power and unplug (or lock out) a saw before doing any work on the saw.

-• Keep area clean and clutter-free.
+• Keep the area clean and clutter-free.
 Operate machines in a non-congested, well-lit area.

-• Use the proper sawdust exhaust systems as required by operation.
+• Use the proper sawdust exhaust systems as required by the operation.

 Table saw set-up

-What should you avoid when working with a table saw?
+What should not be done when working with a table saw?

 Back to top

-Do not saw freehand.
+• Do not cut the stock freehand.
 Always hold the stock firmly against the mitre gauge or a rip fence to position and guide the cut.

-• Do not reach around and over moving blades.
+• Do not reach around or over moving blades.

 • Do not feed the work piece faster than the saw can accept.